mernst/uwisdom/Programs.md

 are its contents.

-To uuencode a file:   uuencode filename filename > filename.UUE
+To uuencode a file:   `uuencode filename filename > filename.UUE`

-Use unzip to extract files from zip/pkzip archives.
+Use `unzip` to extract files from zip/pkzip archives.

-finger crashes on NIS clients when the GECOS field of the NIS-entry is blank and the user home directories is chmod'd to 700.  (as of 1/2002)
+`finger` crashes on NIS clients when the GECOS field of the NIS-entry is blank and the user home directories is chmod'd to 700.  (as of 1/2002)

-To compute a file's checksum, use "sum" or "cksum" or "md5sum".
+To compute a file's checksum, use `sum` or `cksum` or `md5sum`.
-For an entire directory, "md5deep" works.
+For an entire directory, `md5deep` works.

 A way to find typos and grammar errors in papers:  run ps2ascii on a